m3lk0rbot/Chrome-Mnemonic/README.md

 - **Privacy-first**: Processing prefers client-side built-in APIs and local indexing; fallbacks avoid sending personal data to servers

 Which official built-in AI APIs are used and where (concrete integration points)

-The hackathon requires use of the built-in client-side APIs (Prompt, Summarizer, Writer/Rewriter, Translator, Proofreader).
-This project integrates them as follows:

 - **Prompt API** — used by the conversational interface to orchestrate multi-turn prompts and maintain context.
 Also supports multimodal input (text + images) for screenshot analysis.
 See: `features/conversation.js` and `services/ai-service.js`.
 - **LanguageModel API** — used for natural language processing, conversational AI, and semantic understanding across all features.
 See: `services/ai-service.js` and `history-page.js`.